haskell-miso/miso-reactive/README.md

 Under the hood this is done through a broadcast `TChan`, to synchronize the `IORef model` of various `Component`.
 This is accomplished without imposing a recursive interface on end users (`miso` handles all the recursion under the hood).

 This is similar to [React props](https://react.dev/learn/passing-props-to-a-component), where a parent component can pass properties to its descendants, and they will inherit any changes the parent makes to that "prop".
 The difference with `miso` is that we accomplish this in a declarative way using `Lens` to sychronize state.
 This allows us to keep the `View` pure, and retain the isomorphism property.
 Furthermore, `miso` takes it a step further and allows declarative upstream communication with the `parent`.
 Whereas in React a callback would need to be passed to the child to invoke parent model changes, creating a more convoluted programming model.
-Lastly, a bidirectional synch can be done between `parent` and `child` using the `(<-->`) combinator.
-This allows sibling communication, using the parent as a proxy.
+A bidirectional synch can also be established between `parent` and `child` using the `(<-->`) combinator.
+This allows sibling communication, where the `parent` is used as a proxy.

 Lastly, this is all done in a type-safe way. `Component` is parameterized by `parent`, which is the type of the ancestor's `model` ("reactive variable").
 This gives us type-safe, reactive `Component` composition.

+See [the source](https://github.com/haskell-miso/miso-reactive/blob/master/app/Main.hs) for more information.

 > [!TIP]
 > This requires installing [nix](https://nixos.org) with [Nix Flakes](https://wiki.nixos.org/wiki/Flakes) enabled.